 Born in Mohali, Chandigarh, the first turning point in the young changemaker’s life came in April 2017, when she happened to spot a FIFA U17 World Cup poster on her way to the bank in her neighbourhood.
 The poster announced a contest for young journalists, asking students to report on the Gazprom’s Football for Friendship Championship in Russia.
 Applicants were asked to write an inspiring story on football, in under 200 words.
 That year also happened to mark India’s first time participating in a FIFA World Cup and Ananya decided to give the contest a shot.

-Incidentally, one month earlier, Ananya, a footballer herself, had met Gurmangal Dass Soni, founder of the Youth Football Club at Lake Club, Chandigarh.
+Incidentally, one month earlier, Ananya Kamboj, a footballer herself, had met Gurmangal Dass Soni, founder of the Youth Football Club at Lake Club, Chandigarh.
 “Soni is involved in a global campaign to stem out the increasing use of drugs among the youth in Rurka Kalan and surrounding areas.
 I found Mr Soni’s story fascinating and inspiring.
 He is an ordinary person who has done extraordinary things,” she writes.
 She knew that his story was the one she wanted to tell.

 Leading herself to lead others